JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 ]
 ```

-Finally you can provide an **Object** and this method you need to focus on, because it allow you to correctly define your bundles:
+Finally you can provide an **Object** and this is the method you need to focus on, because it allow you to correctly define your bundles:

 ```
 entry: {